kingaa/sbied/syllabus.md

 ### Breakout Room Roles

 Breakout groups will be assigned anew at each session.
-At the beginning of each session, quickly introduce yourselves and divide the labor among yourselves.
+At the beginning of each session, quickly introduce yourselves and determine roles for each group member.
-The following roles are suggested to help the group function smoothly, and to make sure everyone in a group contributes to the group effort, and that every important task has someone to look after it.
+The following roles are suggested to ensure that every important task has someone to look after it.
+You are welcome to adapt these roles in any way that is effective for your group.
 *Regardless of how you organize your group, we recommend that someone take on the role of Hacker (see below)*: this could be the person with the most experience as an **R** programmer and/or the person with the fastest computer.
 None of these roles is a full-time job: